rsanlop/Untitled-Dating-Sim/intellij/doc/use-cases/choose-partner.md

 What must be true prior to the start of the use case.

 * Player has gone on minimum amount of dates required (2-3).
+* Player has reached the end of the game.

 ## 4. Postconditions